drbitboy/Tycho2_SQLite_RTree/gaia/README.md

 * vork.py - Experimenting with os.fork; used to make gaia.py run faster

 N.B.
-* See in-script comments for more detail
+* See in-script comments for usage and more detail